roseengineering/silicon5351/README.md

-The library calls the PLL soft reset function of the chip whenever the MultiSynth whole number portion of the divisor changes.
-It is also called after init_clock() and enable_output().
+The library calls the PLL soft reset function of the chip whenever the MultiSynth whole number portion of the divisor changes or is intitialized.
-This is required in order to generate quadrature output.
-But it is also required to synchronize all outputs derived off a particular PLL, so all such derived outputs are coherrent, like inverted outputs.
-This can be demonstrated by uncommenting the statement with "invert, quadrature = True, False".
+This soft reset is required in order to generate a quadrature or an inverted output.
+It is also required to synchronize all outputs derived off a particular PLL, in order for them to be coherrent.

 ## API